fhinson/divhacks/README.md

 6. Build a web page frontend (hosted on your local machine) to display various findings from your results above.
 The quality of the web page and visualization should help to convey your message.

-7. Deploy the web page frontend to the [IBM Bluemix cloud](https://console.bluemix.net/catalog/) (using the free account) and let everyone else from the world to see your beautiful DIV HACKS results.
+7. Discuss with technical mentors if you want to do more.

 ## Questions
-Please contact one of the onsite IBM technical mentors.
+Please contact one of the on-site IBM technical mentors.
 Happy Hacking!